loresoft/MongoDB.Messaging/README.md

     )
 );
 ```
-To speed up processing, you can monitor the oplog for changes to trigger processing
+To speed up processing, you can monitor the oplog for changes to trigger processing.
+The connection must have access to local.oplog.rs

 ```c#
 MessageQueue.Default.Configure(c => c